Installation and Performance in the Exhibition Vertrauen (Trust) at KIT Düsseldorf from (June 24–September 24, 2017)

 Further development of foraging (2017)

-Medium: High-tech textiles, ingredients, straps, ribbons, raised beds, wood
+Medium: Funtional textiles, technical applications, straps, ribbons, raised beds, wood

 Size: Variable

 Invited by Kunstverein Nürnberg, Liora Epstein presented a reworked version of foraging in the exhibition Asking for a Friend.
-Curated by Achinoam Alon, the show brought together primarily Jewish artists to reflect on position, identity, and artistic belonging in the aftermath of the October 7, 2023 events.
+The show brought together primarily Jewish artists to reflect on position, identity, and artistic belonging in the aftermath of the October 7, 2023 events.

 The exhibition’s title refers to the idea of disidentification: addressing personal biography through a “friend,” thus creating a space to relate individual work to larger narratives of German and Israeli history.
 For Epstein, this context reframes foraging and raises questions about “Jewish art”: what makes art Jewish, and does such a category exist?

 The work’s themes of self-sufficiency and cultivation are now linked to Jewish diasporic practices, including Hakhshara—the agricultural preparation in Zionist youth homes in early 20th-century Germany.
-The exhibition included artist exchange and two panel discussions, leading to a continued development of the project in sandbox pilgrimage (from 2025).
+The exhibition was characterized by a deep exchange among the artists and was further framed by two panel discussions organized by the Kunstverein.
+This collective engagement and the re-contextualization of foraging allow the project to evolve into its next phase: re-foraging 1 / sandbox pilgrimage, beginning in 2025.

 Photo by Ivo Faber